kossakova/Bike_Sharing/README.md

 Since mechanics of making business work is quite different in a small city than in New York City, we first made visualized New York City to understand how bike- sharing business works, then we apply our knowledge and presented visualization to potential investors.
 Here is out story in Tableau that consist of **4** dashboards and **10** worksheets.

-Following [link](https://public.tableau.com/app/profile/zarina.kossakova/viz/Citi_Bike__Story/CitiBikeStory) will take you to Tableau Public Citi Bike Story page

 ### Overview of the analysis
 We picked the month of August for a good reason; August is one of the busiest times of the year of bike- sharing business.
 Our firs page of story answers 3 main questions.
 First, there were total records of **2,344,224** million rides in a month of August. **65** % of riders were male, **25**% female and **10**% unknown.
-Lastly, we determined that 80% of riders were subscribed customers.
+Lastly, we determined that morethan 80% of riders were subscribed customers.

 ![Overview.](https://github.com/kossakova/Bikesharing/blob/main/IMG/Overview.png)